QuiltMC/rfcs/specification/0081-active-user-beacon.md

 ## Summary

-This RFC describes a privacy-friendly mechanism through which the launcher can signal themselves as an active user, in order to provide MAU (Monthly Active User) metrics.
+This RFC describes a privacy-friendly mechanism through which the loader can signal themselves as an active user, in order to provide MAU (Monthly Active User) metrics.

 ## Motivation